-It may seem to some that a precision of 100μm or less is rather irrelevant for realignment routines because this scale of movement is practically undetectable and harmless anyway.
+It may seem to some that a precision of 100 $\mu$ m or less is rather irrelevant for realignment routines because this scale of movement is practically undetectable and harmless anyway.
 They would be wrong.
-The purpose of this section is to show that (i) movements measured in tens of μm can be detected in fMRI time series and that (ii) removal of these effects by realignment can substantially effect the variance-covariance structure of the data.
+The purpose of this section is to show that 1) movements measured in tens of micrometers can be detected in fMRI time series, and 2) removal of these effects by realignment can substantially effect the variance-covariance structure of the data.

-The 64 scan time-series was subject to the least squares analysis using the first scan as a reference.
-The movement parameters reflecting estimated movement suggested translations (solid lines in the upper panel of Figure 2) in the order of 100 $\mu$ m or less.
+The 64-scan time-series was subject to the least squares analysis using the first scan as a reference.
+The movement parameters reflecting estimated movement suggested translations (solid lines in the upper panel of Fig. 2) in the order of 100 $\mu$ m or less.
 These translations will be referred to as $\Delta x$ and $\Delta y$ .
-The results of this analysis compared well with the equivalent AIR results (see the lower panel of Figure 2).
+The results of this analysis compared well with the equivalent AIR results (see the lower panel of Fig. 2).

-To demonstrate that these estimated movements were due to real movement the time-dependent hemodynamic variance was partitioned into a series of orthogonal spatial modes (or eigenimages) using SVD (the first 4 scans were ignored to avoid magnetic saturation effects).
-See Friston et al (1994) for a discussion of spatial modes and their identification.
-In brief these spatially distributed patterns reflect independent systems that share a common source of variance.
+To demonstrate that these estimated movements were due to real movement, the time-dependent hemodynamic variance was partitioned into a series of orthogonal spatial modes (or eigenimages) using SVD (the first four scans were ignored to avoid magnetic saturation effects).
+See Friston et al. [1994] for a discussion of spatial modes and their identification.
+In squares estimate deviates on the extreme right (lower curve) from actual movement.
+The AIR estimates (broken line) are largely superimposed on the actual movement curve.
+Right: The same data plotted on a semilog scale.
+Straight line, actual; solid line, least squares; broken line, AIR.

+brief, these spatially distributed patterns reflect independent systems that share a common source of variance.
 Figure 3 (top right) shows the first spatial mode (that accounting for the most variance).
 This mode has been elicited by photic stimulation and includes striate and extrastriate regions.
-The time-dependent expression of this mode (the solid line in the top left of Figure 3) matches that predicted by photic stimulation (the dotted line).
-The dynamics predicted by photic stimulation were obtained by convolving the square wave input with a hemodynamic response function of seven seconds delay and dispersion (see Friston et al 1994).
+The timedependent expression of this mode (the solid line in the top left of Fig. 3) matches that predicted by photic stimulation (the dotted line).
+The dynamics predicted by photic stimulation were obtained by convolving the square wave input with a hemodynamic response function of 7 seconds delay and dispersion [Friston et al., 1994].

-Consider now the third mode - that accounting for the third largest source of variance (the second mode is not shown in this paper).
+Consider now the third mode-that accounting for the third largest source of variance.
+(The second mode is not shown in this paper.)
 Inspection of the third mode immediately suggests that it can be attributed to movement along a positively inclined diagonal.
-Figure 3 (bottom right) shows that the time-dependent expression of the third mode (solid line) is closely matched by least squares estimates ( $\Delta x$ and $\Delta y$ ) of diagonal motion $1.3.\Delta x + 1.7.\Delta y$ (dotted line).
-This concordance demonstrates that movements estimated by the leasts squares analysis are probably real.
+Figure 3 (bottom right) shows that the time-dependent expression of the third mode (solid line) is closely matched by least squares estimates ( $\Delta x$ and $\Delta y$ ) of diagonal motion 1.3. $\Delta x$ + 1.7. $\Delta y$ (dotted line).
+This concordance demonstrates that movements estimated by the least squares analysis are probably real.

 The relative contribution of the first and third spatial modes can be expressed in terms of the appropriate 2-norm (a standard measure of how much a pattern or vector of voxel values contributes to the variance-covariance structure).
 For the original data these 2-norms are the eigenvalues associated with the spatial modes and are presented in Figure 4 (left).
-The remarkable observation is that variance due to subject movement (of usually less than 100μm) was about one seventh of that introduced by the sensory stimulation.
-It is pleasing to see that this, and only this, source of variance (the third mode) was reduced following realignment of the images (Figure 4 right).
+The remarkable observation is that variance due to subject movement (of usually less than 100 $\mu$ m) was about one-seventh of that introduced by the sensory stimulation.
+It is pleasing to see that this, and only this, source of variance (the third mode) was reduced following realignment of the images (Fig. 4, right).